crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 ## Learning objectives <a href="#learning-objectives" id="learning-objectives"></a>

-* Become familiar with major open source penetration testing technologies
+- Become familiar with the core features and primary use cases of major open source penetration testing technologies

+- Differentiate between the functionalities of key tools, such as network mapping (Nmap) versus in-depth vulnerability assessment (OpenVAS), to apply the right tool for each phase of a penetration test.

+- Understand how these technologies integrate to form a comprehensive penetration testing kill chain

 This section discusses major open source penetration testing technologies, specifically, Nmap, OpenVAS, tcpdump, Metasploit, and Burp Suite/OWASP ZAP.